 Okay

-The game "Okay" starts with a field where objects are lying.
-Draw a line with your mouse or finger and move it through empty space.
-When you release it, the line becomes solid, starts to move and bounce.
-It hits the walls, changes direction, and rotates.
-Plan so that the trajectory passes through all the shapes.
-Sometimes you need to draw a long winding line, sometimes a short one, but at the right angle.
-If you miss even one object, the level is failed, and you have to start over.
-Once you have removed all the elements, move on to the next puzzle in this minimalist physics game.
+The game Okay starts with a field full of shapes.
+Draw a line with your mouse or finger, stretching it through empty space the way you want.
+When you release it, the line turns solid, starts moving, and begins to bounce around.
+It ricochets off the walls, changes direction, and spins.
+You need to plan the path so that it passes through all the shapes.
+Sometimes you will need a long, winding line, and other times a short, precise one at just the right angle.
+If you miss even one object, you fail the level and have to start it again.
+Clear all the elements to move on to the next puzzle.
 Good luck!

 About this game: